Skip to Content

 Many people come to us after noticing something that does not feel right with an estate.
 They may suspect that a will was changed shortly before death, believe that a vulnerable parent was pressured into signing documents, or feel that an executor is favoring one side of the family over another.
 Others simply know that they have been left out and cannot understand why, especially when earlier conversations suggested a different plan.

 Estate conflicts in Denton County often involve a mix of legal and personal history.
-Long standing sibling tensions, second marriages, business partnerships, and prior divorces can all influence who expects to receive what.
+Long-standing sibling tensions, second marriages, business partnerships, and prior divorces can all influence who expects to receive what.
 When these expectations collide with the actual terms of a will, trust, or beneficiary designation, the result can be confusion and anger.
 On top of that, probate notices and court deadlines can arrive quickly, which adds pressure for those who are already grieving.

 We recognize that an estate dispute is not just about money.
 It is also about respect, trust, and a sense that your loved one’s true wishes are being honored.
 In our first conversation, we work to understand your concerns, clarify which court is handling the matter, and explain in plain language what options might be available under Texas law.